Tropicao/gcode_recover/README.md

 Example : `python gcode_recover.py E4517.904 ~/USBHolder.gcode`

-This call, if successfull, will generate file recovery.gcode wich will be able to restart print at interrupted point
+This call, if successfull, will generate file recovery.gcode wich will be able to restart print at interrupted point.
+The script can warn you that it has not found the exact line of failure : this is probably because the value of consumed filament and the value really sent to printer is not totally the same.
+Repetier can round/adjust this value before sending it to the printer.
+In case of failure, try to remove a digit to the consumption paramter when calling the script, for example, going from E1991.178 to E1991.17.
+This issue will be fixed in a later development.